jeffhandley/QuickReactions/_tutorial/14-jsx-server.md

 ---
 layout: default
-title: Server-Side Processing of JSX for the Client
+title: Server-Side JSX Processing for the Client
 step: 14
 ---
 We should go ahead and follow the warning's guidance though, and convert over to the other approach: Let's convert the JSX to JS on the server (as part of our build process), and get back to serving it as raw JavaScript instead of JSX.